Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/7-done/7-done.md

 Thank you so much for being a part of the Ribbit Network.
 Stay in touch on our developer chat or in our discussion forum for more updates on the project.

+If you are intereted in contributing to the software, you can follow the instructions for building and modifying the software on [our Github](https://github.com/Ribbit-Network/ribbit-network-frog-software)

 ## Table of Contents

 [Return to the Beginning](../index.md){ .md-button }